 For a setup to the franchise, this is the perfect genesis to our heroine.
 She has fallen in love for the first time, but her boyfriend, the police detective, sets her up in a failed drug smuggling sting, and she is sentenced to hard time.
 In prison, she is given the number 701.
 The prison is run by male guards, who subject the women to constant sexual humiliation and abuse, as well as meaningless manual labor (such as digging holes for no reason).
 The senior female prisoners also enjoy tormenting Nami and her co-horts.
 Nami becomes Sasori, and partners with other lower-ranking prisoners to orchestrate both assassinations and escape.
-Though vengeance is hers, she is unable to escape her fate of prison.
+Though vengeance is hers, she is unable to escape her fate in prison.

 1. Female Convict Scorpion: Jailhouse 41

 It’s not particularly contentious to say the second film is the best.
 Reddit users and film critics alike agree that it tops the list.
 After the first film drew in viewers with a combination of cinematic creativity and shocking violence including non-stop nudity, the second dials down the exploitation significantly and instead relies upon artistic direction alone.
-There were certainly elements of the surreal in first film, but the second is full of downright abstract cinematic techniques.
+There were certainly elements of the surreal in the first film, but the second is full of downright abstract cinematic techniques.
 There are many scenes throughout the film that are so surreal that it’s not always clear which moments take place in the real world, and which take place in Sasori’s mind – or if her mind is, in fact, the real world.
 Meanwhile, there is still plenty of nonstop, gratifying revenge.

 After her first escape from prison, Nami is being held in solitary confinement, brought out into the daylight only for public humiliation.
 After a series of violent clashes between the prisoners and the guards, Nami and some others manage to escape.
 Each of the other prisoners is then given a backstory, which is how Shunya Ito manages to take the world created by the first film (inspired by the manga) and develop it into more than the sum of its parts.

-The pack of escape female convicts are on the run, coming across both the hunting police force and average male sexual predators out in the world, taking vengeance, seemingly, on the entire human race.
+The pack of escaped female convicts are on the run, coming across both the hunting police force and average male sexual predators out in the world, taking vengeance, seemingly, on the entire human race.
 While Sasori is still our hero, and takes centre stage, Jailhouse 41 essentially elevates the story on a much grander scale, and gives the viewers both the catharsis of revenge and the catharsis of freedom.